Brainz Magazine Articles

 You may be thinking that the title of this article is directed toward a man who is being told by his woman to slow down during foreplay.
 I have been urged to slow down in that setting before, however, my wife has also told me, more times than I can count, to slow down, period!
 Meaning, slow my life’s pace down.

 My tendency has always been to move and walk fast, perform duties fast and think fast.
 That last one gets me into more trouble than the others.
-When I think too fast and react instead of respond, then my decisions usually become less than desirable.
+When I think too fast and react instead of responding, then my decisions usually become less than desirable.

 At this moment, while writing this article, I am recovering from hiatal hernia surgery.
 The procedure is named Nissen fundoplication and involves wrapping the upper portion of the stomach around the esophagus and attaching it to the diaphragm.
 Besides accessing the surgical point through my throat and down my esophagus, six incisions were made in my abdomen.